SenkoSun/AntiHack_BarApi/README.md

-🍸 Black Bartender
+#🍸 Black Bartender API

+## 📝 Description

 Api for a mysterious bar where the bartender takes orders, mixes cocktails, keeps score, and remembers every customer.
 The bartender has his own character, secret recipes, and special rules.

-📝 Description

 This project is an exact behavioral clone of the reference bar API.
 It supports user registration, ordering and mixing cocktails, a ranking system, bartender mood management, tips, and order history.

-The project was created for the antihack 2026 hackathon.
+The project was created for the AntiHack 2026 hackathon.
 The goal was to explore the reference API and implement an identical clone with all documented and hidden features.

-🧰 Tech Stack
+## 🧰 Tech Stack

 - Java 21
 - Spring Boot 3.2